From Russia with a 71: Uncovering Gamaredon's fast flux infrastructure. New Apex domains and ASN/IP diversity patterns discovered

 - http://relation46.samiseto[.]ru/DESKTOP-UVHG99D/percy[.]46rra

-We took one of the above domains – encyclopedia83.samiseto[.]ru (hosted on REGRU-RU) – and analysed it by cross-referencing WHOIS information, IP diversity data, and reverse lookups that laid bare a fresh list of domain IOCs:
+We took one of the above domains, encyclopedia83.samiseto[.]ru (hosted on REGRU-RU), and analyzed it by cross-referencing WHOIS information, IP diversity data, and reverse lookups that laid bare a fresh list of domain IOCs:

 We discovered 98 A records associated with *samiseto[.]ru, that were used in constant rotation:

-Further analysis revealed that IP addresses are used for no more than 4 days before being substituted by a fresh IP (along with new subdomains), helping the threat actors to evade detection and rendering most isolated IOCs obsolete upon discovery:
+Further analysis revealed that IP addresses were used for no more than four days before being replaced with a fresh IP (along with new subdomains).
+This helped the threat actors evade detection and rendered most isolated IOCs obsolete upon discovery.

-To extract actionable IOCs, we then created a list of all the IP addresses that a subdomain of samiseto[.]ru has ever pointed to and applied a reverse lookup to uncover all domains associated with those IPs, before matching the domains to threat activity using a series of key indicators.
+To extract actionable IOCs, we created a list of all IP addresses that a subdomain of samiseto[.]ru had ever pointed to.
+We then applied a reverse lookup to identify all domains associated with those IP addresses, before matching the domains to threat activity using a series of key indicators.

 Use of wildcard records

 We noticed that any string combination added before .samiseto[.]ru pointed to 5.44.42[.]154.
-After running a dig command, we were able to ascertain that attackers are using a wildcard A record to point to the aforementioned domain:
+After running a dig command, we were able to ascertain that attackers were using a wildcard A record to point to the domain 5.44.42[.]154:

 IP diversity and ASN analysis

-Using IP diversity data, we established that samiseto[.]ru has pointed to 15 IP addresses within a 30-day period, all of them bar one being hosted on the the Russian ASN GIR-AS, RU (207713), with the remainder hosted via Kazakhstan on IT-GRAD, KZ (212819):
+Using IP diversity data, we established that samiseto[.]ru had pointed to 15 IP addresses within a 30-day period, all of them bar one being hosted on the Russian ASN GIR-AS, RU (207713), with the remainder hosted via Kazakhstan on IT-GRAD, KZ (212819):

-Our Threat Analysts used IP/ANS diversity data and advanced DNS fingerprinting techniques to reveal the extent of Gamaredon’s fast flux infrastructure, and populate an early detection feed with hundreds of unique malicious apex domains, using a single reported subdomain as the target IOC.
+Our threat analysts utilized IP/ANS diversity data and advanced DNS fingerprinting techniques to reveal the extent of Gamaredon’s fast flux infrastructure and populate an early detection feed with hundreds of unique malicious Apex domains, using a single reported subdomain as the target IOC.

-Silent Push Enterprise users are able to ingest curated threat feeds containing IOCs related to the Gamaredon group’s fast flux infrastructure using the tags #russo, #gamaredon and #apt.
+Silent Push Enterprise users can ingest curated threat feeds containing IOCs related to the Gamaredon group’s fast flux infrastructure using the tags #russo, #gamaredon, and #apt.

-The Silent Push Community Edition also contains many of the lookups that we used in our research.
-Sign up here for free.
+The free Silent Push Community Edition also includes many of the lookups used in our research.
+Sign up here for your complimentary account.

-Email [email protected] for further guidance on any of the countermeasures we’ve talked about in this article.
+Email [email protected] for further guidance on any of the countermeasures we’ve talked about in this blog article.

 Explore our Knowledge Base for in-depth articles on how to use Silent Push to defend against attacks.

-A full list of IOCs is available with a Silent Push Enterprise subscription.
+A sample list of IOCs associated with this threat for a public-facing blog.
+(A full list of IOCs is available with a Silent Push Enterprise subscription).

 - quyenzo[.]ru